amitvc/lettydb/README.md

 ## Features

-- Custom SQL Parser: A handwritten recursive descent parser that builds a detailed Abstract Syntax Tree (AST) from raw SQL queries.
+- [DONE] Custom SQL Parser: A handwritten recursive descent parser that builds a detailed Abstract Syntax Tree (AST) from raw SQL queries.

-- ACID Compliance: Designed to ensure Atomicity, Consistency, Isolation, and Durability for all transactions.
+- [WIP]ACID Compliance: Designed to ensure Atomicity, Consistency, Isolation, and Durability for all transactions.

-- Disk-Based Storage: A page-oriented storage engine that persists data to disk.
+- [DONE] Disk-Based Storage: A page-oriented storage engine that persists data to disk.

-- B+ Tree Indexing: For efficient data retrieval and query optimization.
+- [TODO] B+ Tree Indexing: For efficient data retrieval and query optimization.

-- Client-Server Architecture: A simple TCP-based server and client library for remote connections.
+- [TODO] Client-Server Architecture: A simple TCP-based server and client library for remote connections.

 - Command-Line Interface (CLI): A user-friendly tool for interacting with the database.